duke-libraries/duke-libraries.github.io/_posts/2015-09-08-hydra-role-based-access-control.md

 - The agents associated with the authorization context (user + environment) are determined
 - The effective roles for the agents on the resource are determined
 - The effective permissions for the agents on the resource are determined from the effective roles
-- If effective permissions include the permission required to authorize the action, it is so authorized.
+- If the effective permissions include the permission required to authorize the action, it is so authorized.

 And everyone lived happily ever after.

+### Search and Discovery

+How does role-based access control fit into Hydra resource discovery?
+Fortunately, `hydra-access-control` provides overridable methods that we can use to inject our new behaviors into the authorization process.
+In `gated_discovery_filters` we apply Solr filter queries based on our indexing of role assertions.
+If you're interested in the details of our specific approach, take a look at the source code of the [RoleBasedAccessControlsEnforcement](https://github.com/duke-libraries/ddr-models/blob/develop/lib/ddr/auth/role_based_access_controls_enforcement.rb) module.